shafikul/RideSharingService/README.md

  * TestDrivenDevelopment is a good choice, but it's up to you how you are testing your code.
  * Feel free to use Java as well as Kotlin
  * We do provide code formatter for IntelliJ IDEA and Eclipse in the etc folder

-You should commit into a local git repository and include the git repository (.git/) in the upload.

-_NOTE: Please DO NOT publish the project, e.g. by uploading it to GitHub or the like!_

 ---